 Several studies have shown that ashwagandha may have anti-cancer properties.
 While the research is still in its infancy, some early data has shown that it may impede the growth of cancer cells in the body.
 Several studies on animal models have shown that it may slow the growth of cancer in the breast, lung, ovaries, colon, and brain, though this research has not been proven in humans.
 Nonetheless it is still promising.

 According to Harvard Health, chronic inflammation is your body’s response to unwanted or negative substances in the body.
 Inflammation means your body is constantly in a state of alert which, over time, can put you at a higher risk for a host of illnesses including heart disease, cancer, and asthma, to name a few.
 You can reduce inflammation in the body by exercising, eating a healthy diet, sleeping enough, controlling stress, quitting smoking, and moderating your alcohol intake.
 Symptoms of chronic inflammation include mouth sores, rashes, abdominal pain, chest pain, fatigue, and fever.
-Supplementing with ashwagandha has also been shown to reduce chronic inflammation.
+Supplementing with ashwagandha has also been shown to have anti-inflammatory effects and to help reduce chronic inflammation.
 Research published in the journal Reports of Biochemistry and Molecular Biology found that “[ashwagandha] normalizes hyperglycemia in fructose-fed rats by reducing inflammatory markers and improving insulin sensitivity.”
-Another study published in the journal of Behavioral Pharmacology found that ashwagandha may possess chemicals that treat inflammation and pain in the body.
+Another study published in the journal of Behavioral Pharmacology found that ashwagandha may possess anti-inflammatory chemicals that reduce pain and inflammation in the body.

 Ashwagandha has also been shown to improve memory retention.
 A study published in PLOS ONE found that ashwagandha may have a neuro-protective effect on patients vulnerable to cognitive decline as a result of their HIV status.
 Another study done on animal models, published in the journal Molecular Neurobiology, found that the herb had neuro-protective effects on sleep deprived rats, while another study published in the Journal of Ethnopharmacology found “[a]dministration of ashwagandha prevented induced memory impairment and neurodegeneration.”
 Studies have also shown that its neuro-protective properties could translate into an ability to stave off diseases like Alzheimer’s, Parkinson’s, and Huntington’s disease.